elenalind/randomstuff/article.md

 https://dpdk.org/dev/patchwork/patch/34948/

 Proper documentation is very important!
-You will document the problem and its solution, but it can be useful to document the steps you took to find it out, the tools and commands you used.
+You will document the problem and its solution, but it can be useful to write down the steps you took to figure it out, the tools and commands you used.

 Besides properly recording this problem with its solution in your company's (most probably internal) tools, it would be nice to share the problem